Farming and Agriculture Insurance

 There are many reasons why you may incur legal expenses.
 We have access to insurers who have designed a specialist solution providing legal expenses cover for farmers, including cover for contract disputes, criminal prosecution, employment, tax, property, Basic Payment Scheme disputes and issues with public rights of way.

-With the environment often at the top of the political agenda, its protection and the cost of dealing with any pollution incidents is a key area of concern for all kinds of business.
-If you are held responsible for a pollution event, the Environment Agency has the power to impose clean-up costs upon you, including the costs incurred by their consultants or contractors – even where the event occurs on your own land.
+If you are held responsible for a pollution event, the Environment Agency has the power to impose clean-up costs upon you, including the costs incurred by their consultants or contractors even where the event occurs on your own land.
 That could mean being left with an unexpectedly large bill, which might not be covered by standard public liability insurance policies.
+Having an appropriate environmental insurance policy in place is crucial to protecting your farm.

 Livestock disease cover